qwerty19106/Hardcore-SK-ShowVersion/README.md

 The "abcd123" string is first 7 symbols of installed version hash.

 ## Motivation
-It gives build version to HardcoreSK Project Team, when one send screenshot as bug report.
+It gives build version to HardcoreSK Project Team when someone sent a screenshot as a bug report.

 ## Install
 The `ShowHSKVersion.dll` file should be plased to `RimWorld\Mods\Core_SK\Assemblies\` directory.